Interview Question: "Why Did You Choose Your Major?"

 Keep in mind that while it’s important to connect your major to the potential job, you also want to be honest.
 An employer or interviewer will be able to tell if you are being insincere.
 Therefore, give an honest answer, but always tie that answer back to the job you’re applying for.

-- Being a writer is something I always dreamed of doing.
-However, I did not know exactly what type of writing I wanted to do and how I was going to make it my career.
-When I was deciding on where to focus my studies in college, I choose to follow the professional writing degree program.
+Being a writer is something I always dreamed of doing.
+However, I did not know exactly what type of writing I wanted to do or how I was going to make it my career.
+When I was deciding on where to focus my studies in college, I chose to follow the professional writing degree program.
 I knew from the very first intro class that it was the major for me.
 I have graduated with such a vast range of experience and knowledge.
 I feel just as comfortable writing for a newspaper as I do writing a speech for a politician, and I have had experience in both, thanks to my major.